2023

 Where It Breaks Down

-• Fast pace can become overwhelming, especially during longer sessions.
+• Fast pace can become overwhelming.

 • Competitive scoring may create pressure or anxiety.